 Inability to cope with change

-Dogs with CBD show inordinate amounts of stress with the smallest changes to their routine or their environment.
+Dogs with CDB show inordinate amounts of stress with the smallest changes to their routine or environment.
 New furniture, a new member of the household, or even dinner being served late may send them into a frenzy of the repetitive behaviors mentioned above.
 A usually calm and shy dog may also show aggressive behaviors if forced to accept a new situation.

 Diagnosing Autism in Dogs

-Since CBD is not well understood, having a dog diagnosed with autism is not a simple process.
+Since CDB is not well understood, having a dog diagnosed with it is not a simple process.
 It is my observation that when approaching an autism diagnosis, the vet first tries to rule out any other causes for the concerning dog behavior.
 If none of these can be found then the vet may order blood tests to look for heightened levels of certain hormones and proteins.
 While the presence of these higher levels is not definitive, it is another indicator that a dog may be suffering from autism or canine dysfunctional behavior.

-The combination of the blood test results and the behavioral tests can only lead to a presumptive diagnosis of autism.
-Until more research is done on what causes autism and how to test for it in dogs, a definitive diagnosis is not possible.
+The combination of the blood test results and behavioral tests can only lead to a presumptive diagnosis of CDB.
+Until more research is done on what causes autism and how to test it in dogs, a definitive diagnosis is not possible.

 Living With Autistic Dogs

 Whether or not a vet can tell with all certainty that a dog is autistic, owners will need to figure out how to deal with the symptoms.
 Some of the recommended courses of action are things that we already do as responsible owners to improve the health and welfare of any dog.
 These include making sure they get regular exercise, feeding a well-balanced diet comprised of the best dog food, and avoiding situations that cause them stress or trigger their repetitive behaviors.